JustinDudley/filter-and-sort/testing/TESTING README.txt

 TESTING README

+The first 180 algs in the input file were chosen carefully to demonstrate that the app could hit its marks.
+The rest are a random assortment of (1) algs I knew would survive filtering, and (2) just a bunch of algs that frankly will probably be filtered out immediately because they contain B (and other stuff).

-There are two test output files, one for when the boolean for length limit is set to True, one for False.
+There are two test output files, one for when the boolean for length limit is set to False, one for True.

 The six original individual test files are out of date.
 But the program as a whole has been tested.

-Unfortunately, the original input file didn't contain any u2, so that functionality is not reflected in the official test files.
-But I tested for u2 when I wrote that code.
 ################